Critic’s Choice is a series of three pencil sharpeners as a commentary about art criticism.

 A larger photo of each pencil sharpener is below.

-Sterling silver words (left to right) were taken directly from an article in Metalsmith Magazine, Fall 1985 written by C.E.
+Lettering (left to right going clockwise around the pencil sharperner) were taken directly from an article in Metalsmith Magazine, Fall 1985 written by C.E.
 Licka.

 resonant with oblique social implications